Your loved one is going to go through a lot of changes and self discovery and out of love for your family member you will have to

 Proper Etiquette

-guy in a dress?"
+in a dress?"
 That "guy" is in a dress, because "she" is transitioning to the correct gender role for her brain sex.
-Yes we do
+Yes we do look a sight

-look a sight sometimes when in transition, but please be kind to us.
-It is difficult enough to go against society, family, friends and
+sometimes when in transition, but please be kind to us.
+It is difficult enough to go against society, family, friends and our church.
+We

-call him "miss" "ma'am" "her" "she" etc....
+him "miss" "ma'am" "her" "she" etc....
 Always respond to the clothing and mannerisms.
-If you guess wrong, the individual
+If you guess wrong, the individual will

 Resources